Kirsten Fischer

 55455

-My diverse scholarly interests shape my book projects and the courses I teach.
-My first book, Suspect Relations: Sex, Race, and Resistance in Colonial North Carolina (Cornell University Press, 2002), explores racism in the 18th century.
-It focuses on illicit sexual relationships in a growing slave society and shows that the way neighbors and court magistrates either punished or ignored these relationships made racial difference seem increasingly real.
-My second book tells the life story of a fascinating character in the early United States: American Freethinker: Elihu Palmer and the Struggle for Religious Freedom in the New Nation (University of Pennsylvania Press, 2021).
-Although I'm an early Americanist by training, my research and teaching include much 20th-century history as well.
-My current book project is a hybrid family history/memoir about my father's German family in 20th-century Germany.
-My courses include "Radical Ecology in the US," "Religion and the American Culture Wars," and "History through Memoir."
+My research projects and the courses I teach tend to change over time.
+My first book, Suspect Relations: Sex, Race, and Resistance in Colonial North Carolina (Cornell University Press, 2002), explores changing ideas about racial difference in an 18th-century slave society.
+The book shows that the way neighbors and court magistrates either punished or ignored illicit sexual relationships, especially between white and Black partners, reinforced the relatively new legal definitions of racial difference.
+My second book is American Freethinker: Elihu Palmer and the Struggle for Religious Freedom in the New Nation (University of Pennsylvania Press, 2021).
+In the 1790s, Elihu Palmer combined cutting-edge science with eastern religious practices to argue that everything is made of the same shared matter.
+This insight, he thought, could produce social equality without revolutionary violence, but his detractors considered him an infidel and a danger to the new United States.
+My current book project is a hybrid family history/memoir about my father's family in 20th-century Germany.
+My courses include "Radical Environmentalism in the US," "History through Memoir," and a Learning Abroad course (beginning in spring 2026) called "Sites of Reckoning: Berlin's History in Memorials."
 I love to teach, and in April 2011 I was honored to receive the Horace T. Morse - University of Minnesota Alumni Association Award for Outstanding Contributions to Undergraduate Education.
+In 2025, I received the student-nominated Arthur "Red" Motley Exemplary Teaching Award.
+I also enjoy living and teaching in other countries.
 In 2011–12, I was a Fulbright scholar at the Heidelberg Center for American Studies, University of Heidelberg, Germany.
+I taught as a visiting professor at the Sorbonne University in Paris in 2023, and at the University of Graz, Austria, in 2025.

 Educational Background